→ Pull over to safety the moment you notice that you have a punctured tyre.

 ● Place the jackscrew at a specific point (this is denoted by an arrow) to raise the car.
 The owner's manual can help you locate the arrow.

-● After the jack is set up, rotate the shaft clockwise until the vehicle is 6-inches above the ground.
+● After the jack is set up, rotate the shaft clockwise until the vehicle is above the ground.
 This is essential as the inflated spare wheel will occupy more space.

 ● Replacing bike tyres is relatively simple compared to car tyres as there is no need for jacking up.